Speech, Language & Communication Assessment for Children

 Knowing how close to stand next to someone.

-Language and Communication red flags
+Language and Communication Indicators

 Difficulty in communicating with others